SAEONData/nex-gddp-sa-tools/README.md

 Automatically checks how many NetCDF files were successfully downloaded for each:
 - Model × Variable × Scenario
 - Compared against expected time ranges
+- if there are more files than expected - indicates possible diffrent versions
 - Visualised as completeness

 ### ▶️ Run verification